Niger’s junta isn’t backing down, and a regional force prepares to intervene. Here’s what to expect

 ECOWAS INTERVENTION

-This would be the first time in years that the regional bloc known as ECOWAS would try to forcefully put down a coup in West Africa, which has seen several successful coups since 2020.
+This would be the first time in years that ECOWAS would try to forcefully put down a coup in West Africa, which has seen several successful coups since 2020.

 “The events of the last two days make it more likely that this (military) intervention may actually happen,” said Nathaniel Powell, Africa analyst at the Oxford Analytica geopolitical intelligence firm.
 “And if they offer resistance to an ECOWAS intervention, this can turn out to be really catastrophic.”